The show is getting close.

 There is music.
 The cafe is filled with revellers.
 Their drunken laughter is loud, but the seasons slip away, and they need something to remember.

-A year has passed, and I still light my candles for the window and hope fades like summer into fall.
 The mirror has no mercy, a reminder of all that has passed through these hands.
 There is no holding back the past or what lies ahead.

 The night deepens as we raise our glasses to the seasons of honey and fire and the aching memory of lovers slipped away.